Eligible Fiber Services

 Applicants that enter an installment payment arrangement for the non-discount share of eligible special construction charges must also be prepared to provide details about the payment plan in their special construction funding requests, including: (a) the total amount financed; (b) the term of the agreement; and (c) the annual interest rate.

-If a state provides eligible schools and libraries with funding for special construction charges for high-speed broadband that meets the FCC’s bandwidth targets, the E-rate Program will provide a one-to-one dollar match up to an additional ten percent discount in Category One support.
-For Tribal schools and libraries, the E-rate Program will also match special construction funding provided by states, Tribal governments, or other federal agencies for special construction on a one-to-one basis, up to an additional ten percent discount in Category One support.
-However, total support for a special construction project through the E-rate Program including matching funds from a state, Tribal government, or other federal agency may not exceed 100 percent.
+If a state provides eligible schools and libraries with funding for special construction charges for high-speed broadband that meets the FCC’s bandwidth targets, the E-Rate program will provide a one-to-one dollar match up to an additional ten percent discount in Category One support.
+For Tribal schools and libraries, the E-Rate program will also match special construction funding provided by states, Tribal governments, or other federal agencies for special construction on a one-to-one basis, up to an additional ten percent discount in Category One support.
+However, total support for a special construction project through the E-Rate program including matching funds from states, Tribal governments, or other federal agencies, may not exceed 100 percent.

 For instance, an applicant should be prepared to submit documentation to USAC about the specific state legislation that appropriated the state funds at issue, or the state, Tribal government, or federal agency legislation for a Tribal school or library that has committed the funds for the applicant’s special construction project.
 The applicant should also be prepared to submit documentation verifying that the state funding has, in fact, been committed for the applicant’s special construction project, and specifying the amount of the commitment and any terms and conditions associated with the commitment.
 These requirements also apply to Tribal schools and libraries that are seeking matching funds based on funding from a state, Tribal government, or other federal agency.

 Yes.
-The list of programs that have been approved as eligible sources of funding for the E-rate matching funds for special construction is available here.
-The evaluation of these programs is based on general information available at the time of review, and final approval for all E-rate matching funds is based on compliance with E-rate Program rules and a detailed review of the special construction funding requests.
+The list of programs that have been approved as eligible sources of funding for the E-rate matching funds for special construction is available on the Additional Discount to Match State/Tribal Funding for Special Construction page.
+This list is not exhaustive.
+Moreover, the evaluation of these programs is based on general information available at the time of review, and final approval for all E-rate matching funds is based on compliance with E-rate program rules and a detailed review of the special construction funding requests.

-Applicants, states, Tribal governments, and other federal agencies interested in having their programs reviewed and added to USAC’s State Match webpage should send detailed information about the programs to USAC’s Customer Service Bureau by calling (888) 203-8100.
+Applicants, states, Tribal governments, and other federal agencies interested in having their programs reviewed and added to USAC’s State Match webpage should send detailed information about the programs to the USAC Customer Service Center by calling (888) 203-8100.

 Program Integrity Assurance (PIA) Review